tanushaggarwal/DataVoid/README.md

 ## 🔒 Privacy Policy

-PrivacyBlitz is committed to your privacy.
+DataVoid is committed to your privacy.
 All processing happens locally on your device.
 No data is collected, transmitted, or stored on external servers.

 See [PRIVACY_POLICY.md](PRIVACY_POLICY.md) for complete details.